ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/java.md

 Welcome to Gradle 8.10!

 Here are the highlights of this release:
- - Support for Java 23
+ - Support for Java 23.
- - Faster configuration cache
+ - Faster configuration cache.
- - Better configuration cache reports
+ - Improved configuration cache reports.

-For more details see https://docs.gradle.org/8.10/release-notes.html
+For further information, see https://docs.gradle.org/8.10/release-notes.html.

 ------------------------------------------------------------